SakiruAkinpelu/Portfolio/README.md

 <a href="pdf 1 Tableau.pdf">Download the Report here (pdf file)</a>

-**Data-Driven Employee Performance and Retention Platform Amalysis Using PowerBI.**
+**Data-Driven Employee Performance and Retention Platform Analysis Using PowerBI.**

 ![image](Image 2 Attrition Dashboard new.PNG)